 Richard Hammond usually suffers from this whenever Top Gear goes on an overseas trip.
 He wasn't interested in the snakes offered for dinner in Vietnam, and was less than pleased with the lamb brain, testicles, and entire head that were ordered in a restaurant in Syria.
 Almost all food is like this to Hammond who likes very plain food, or at least that's how it appears on the show.
 Extreme Omnivores Jeremy Clarkson and James May will usually take advantage of the situation to torment him.

-An episode of Barney Miller had Yemana preparing what he claimed was a traditional Japanese delicacy, composed of fish heads and other bits of garbage.
+A 1977 episode of Barney Miller had Yemana preparing shabu shabu, which he explains to Wojo is not "garbage" but a traditional Japanese delicacy, composed of fish heads, cabbage leaves, cucumber rinds and celery tops.
+(Then thinking about it, he says "Come to think of it, that is garbage.")
 At the end, Barney is forced to be the first to taste it, only to discover... it's actually pretty good.
 Yemana samples it himself, and sighs and shakes his head.
 "Must have got the recipe wrong."

 Sesame Street: Oscar the Grouch eats food that the Normal People find yucky, such as spaghetti ice cream, clam and tuna pie with chocolate sauce, and pickle juice.
 This appears to be traditional Grouch cuisine, and provides An Aesop about cultural differences.